Computational Narrative Understanding for Expressive Text-to-Speech

 \paragraph{Training Set} The filtering and alignment process resulted in a total of 12723 training hours of narration and 5359 training hours of quotation across 2991 unique books and 3314 unique speakers.
 As expected, narration parts constitute the majority of audiobook recording in terms of duration, but quotations still represent almost 50\% of the total number of training utterances.
 Indeed, the average audio segment duration is 11.8 seconds for narration parts and 5.5 seconds for quotations.
-Figure~\ref{fig:enter-label} displays the histogram of utterance durations.
 LibriVox does not provide gender information of its readers, so the balance between male and female speaker in the training set is unclear.

-\paragraph{Dev \& Test Sets} We designed the development and test sets to reflect the following challenge in expressive TTS: \textit{given a reference timbre from neutral speech and the text to generate, can we synthesize a quotation with the correct level of expressiveness?} Each quotation serves as the expressive speech, and we match them with the nearest narration utterance from the book context that acts as the neutral reference speech.
-Without the context, the task can be particularly hard as the quotation text itself may be misleading with regard to the true emotion, which may rather be specified in the context.
+\paragraph{Dev \& Test Sets} We designed the dev and test sets to evaluate whether synthesized speech in quotations have the correct level of expressiveness.
+Each quotation serves as the expressive speech, and we match them with the nearest narration utterance from the book context that acts as the neutral reference speech.
+Synthesizing these quotations can be particularly challenging, as the text alone may be misleading with regard to the true emotion, which is often specified by the surrounding context.
 As an example, the exclamation mark in the quotation \textit{``It's so good!'' he whispered softly} might suggest it shall be uttered with a loud voice, but the narrative information clarifies that it is actually being whispered.
-Therefore, we also provide contextual information in the vicinity of quotations to encourage further research on predicting expressivity from textual context for audiobook synthesis.
+Thus, we also provide contextual information in the vicinity of quotations to encourage further research on predicting expressivity from textual cues for audiobook TTS.
+The test set contains 8 male and 7 female unseen speakers, for a total of 7.5 hours.

-The development dataset contains randomly selected utterances from speakers and books in the train set.
+The dev set contains random utterances from speakers and books in the train set.
 It thus does not encompass zero-shot speech synthesis, but aims at evaluating expressive synthesis from neutral speech for seen speakers.
-The test set contains 8 male and 7 female unseen speakers, for a total of 7.5 quotation hours.
-We ensure no speaker overlap with LibriSpeech \textit{train} and \textit{dev} speakers.
+However, we ensure no speaker-overlap with the \textit{test} set.